-Dennis J. Martin Age: 73 Director since March 2008

-Mr. Martin was named Chairman of the Board on January 1, 2017.
-He previously served as our Executive Chairman beginning in January 2016, and as our President and CEO from October 2010 through December 2015.
+Dennis J. Martin Age: 74 Director since March 2008 served as our Executive Chairman beginning in January 2016, and as our President and CEO from October 2010 through December 2015.
 Mr. Martin has been a member of our Board since March 2008.
 Prior to becoming our President and CEO, Mr. Martin served as an independent business consultant to manufacturing companies.
 Mr. Martin served as a director of Essendant Inc. (formerly NASDAQ: ESND), a leading supplier of workplace essentials, from July 2016 to January 2019.
 From May 2001 to August 2005, Mr. Martin was the Chairman, President and CEO of General Binding Corporation, a manufacturer and marketer of binding and laminating office equipment (formerly NASDAQ: GBND), until its acquisition by Acco World Brands.
 Mr. Martin served as a director of HNI Corporation, a provider of office furniture and hearths (NYSE: HNI), from July 2000 to May 2016.
 Mr. Martin served on the Board of Directors of Coleman Cable, Inc. ("Coleman"), a manufacturer and innovator of electrical and electronic wire and cable products (formerly NASDAQ: CCIX), from February 2008 until February 2014 when Coleman was purchased by Southwire Company.
 Mr. Martin also served on the Board of Directors of A. O. Smith Corporation, a manufacturer of water heating systems and electric motors (NYSE: AOS), from January 2004 until December 2005.